 Radix’s approach to DeFi is based on the assumption that the layer1 network protocols were never designed to cope with all the upcoming DeFi services.
 They have developed their own layer1 protocol tailor-made to house these decentralized applications.

 Assets locked up in a liquidity pool are packaged by SyncBond as a CryptoBond and made tradable as NFTs.
-You can trade them on NFT markets like Rarible and Opensea, or hold onto your bonds and receive a yield in SYNC tokens on top of your Uniswap liquidity pool fees.
+You can trade them on NFT markets like Rarible and Opensea or hold onto your bonds and receive a yield in SYNC tokens (synthetic assets) on top of your Uniswap liquidity pool fees.

 Final Thoughts – Top DeFi coins

 - Q1 – What’s the largest and most valuable decentralized network in the world?

 - Q2 – How old are decentralized networks?

 - A1 – It’s Bitcoin, the original, trillion-dollar cryptocurrency.